CarryingTransformers/CarryingTransformers/README.md

 3. **Zephyr 7B** Zephyr 7B data.
 Attention maps of 8 most relevant heads and the residual stream for the first five generated outputs.
 4. **Decoder-only:** Includes the data and model used for the generative models for integer addition.
 The code to generate these is also given, as well as a Jupyter notebook to create the figures in the manuscript.
 5. **Encoder-only:** Includes the data and model used for the encoder-only models for integer addition.
 The code to generate these is also given, as well as a two Jupyter notebooks (one for the learning dynamics and the other for the PCA and attention patterns etc.) to create the figures in the manuscript.
 6. **Length generalisation:** Study of generalisation from 3 to 6 digit addition using the encoder only models by padding the input.
-We consider both priming and no priming.
+We consider priming, no priming and finetuning.